S. S. Rajamouli: Personal life

 My personal opinions, my thoughts, and my lifestyle have nothing to do with my profession.
 I keep that completely separate.
 Professionally, I am different.
 I don't try to rub my thoughts on to my characters, or on to my storytelling.

-— — Rajamouli on mythological themes in his films despite him being an agnostic.
+— Rajamouli on mythological themes in his films despite him being an agnostic.

 Rajamouli married Rama, sister-in-law of his cousin Keeravani in 2001.
 After their marriage, Rama worked as a costume designer for many of Rajamouli's films.
 He adopted Karthikeya, Rama's son from her previous marriage.
 The couple also has an adopted daughter Mayookha.
 Karthikeya is married to Pooja Prasad, niece of Telugu actor Jagapathi Babu.

 Rajamouli's cousin, M. M. Keeravani has worked as the music composer for all of his films.
 His other cousins Kalyani Malik and M. M. Srilekha are also music composers.
 S. S. Kanchi, a screenwriter and actor known for his role in the sitcom Amrutham is also one of his cousins.
 He collaborated with Rajamouli as a script doctor on many of his films and also acted in four of his films.
 Raja Koduri, an Executive vice-president at Intel is also a cousin of his.
 Rajamouli considers K. Raghavendra Rao as his guru and mentor.
 He called Gunnam Gangaraju his philosopher and guide who made an impact on his worldview.

 Rajamouli is nicknamed Jakkanna after the legendary c.12th century sculptor Jakanachari (known in Telugu as Jakkanna) who is credited with building numerous temples during the Hoysala reign.
 The moniker was coined by actor Rajeev Kanakala during the making of the TV serial Santhi Nivasam (c.
 2000) directed by Rajamouli and was in reference to his work ethic and perfectionism like the famed sculptor.

 Regarding his religious views, in a March 2022 interview, Rajamouli stated that "I don't believe in God or religion the way it is portrayed now.
 But if you ask me 'Do you believe in the existence of God?'
 I'd say 'I don't know'."
 At Beyond Fest 2022 in Los Angeles, Rajamouli said that he is not a Hindu in the religious sense, but considering it as Dharma, he is 'very much' a Hindu.
 "I am a follower of Hindu dharma", he said.

+Rajamouli's films have been accused of using themes and imagery associated with Hindutva, though he has claimed that this is unintentional.